ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_lab/lab02.md

       self.assertAlmostEqual(ctof(100.0),212.0)
 ```

-Add at least five more.
+Add at least four more so that you have a total of five tests.

 Once you are done, its time to commit the changes: